leighmacdonald/bd/docs/DEVEL.md

     - `sudo apt-get install gcc libgtk-3-dev libayatana-appindicator3-dev make nodejs git`

 Note that some distros may require the `libxapp-dev` package to be installed as well.
-If you do not have a supported systray, or none at all, you will need to open the url manually.
+If you do not have a supported systray, or none at all, you will need to open the url manually or otherwise make sure to enable the auto open option.

 - Windows (via [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/))
   - `winget install -e --id OpenJS.NodeJS`